Frou-Frou (play): Adaptations

 Terry in the title role.
-In 1881 Modjeska appeared at the Princess's Theatre, London in a revised version, also by Carr, and this is believed to be the one presented in Sydney on 26 July 1890 at the Criterion Theatre when Janet Achurch played Gilberte and Charles Charrington (in real life husband of Janet Achurch) took the part of Monsieur Brigard.
+In 1881, Modjeska appeared at the Princess's Theatre, London in a revised version also by Carr.
+This adaptation is believed to be the one presented in Sydney on 26 July 1890 at the Criterion Theatre when Janet Achurch played Gilberte and Charles Charrington (in real life husband of Janet Achurch) took the part of Monsieur Brigard.